iopipe/iopipe-cli/README.md

 iopipe-install lambda install --function <name or arn> --token <IOPIPE_TOKEN>
 ```

+The token may also be passed by the CLI's environment variable, `IOPIPE_TOKEN`.

 If your Lambda has been deployed by Cloudformation, this method will cause stack drift.